opendnssec/odslab/opendnssec-lab.md

 The configuration needs to be adjusted to better fit this setup.

-1. Open the configuration for editing.
+1. Open the configuration for editing:

         sudo vim /etc/opendnssec/conf.xml